frmunozz/irregular-bag-of-pattern/README.md

 ## Documentation in progress..

 - reduce scripts to only essential code.
 - refactor code to work as a package.
+(DONE)
 - identify requirements and install instructions.
 - reduce source code to only essential code.
 - refactor source code and add documentation.